-A protocol is a set of basic steps that both computers must perform in the right order.
+In the realm of computers, a protocol follows the same concept.
+A protocol is a set of predefined standards that both computers must perform in the right order.
 For instance, for one computer to send a message to another computer, the first computer must perform the steps given in the following general example:

-- 1. Break the data into small sections called packets. - 2.
+- 1. Break the data into small sections called packets (or segments, or another name depending on the layer involved). - 2.
 Add addressing information to the packets, identifying the destination computer. - 3.
 Deliver the data to the network card for transmission over the network.
 The receiving computer must perform these steps: - 1.
 Accept the data from the network adapter card. - 2.
 Remove the transmitting information that was added by the transmitting computer. - 3.
 Reassemble the packets of data into the original message.